CmrCrabs/NEA/paperwork.typ

 === Frequency Spectrum Function <spectrum_eq>
 Citations: @JTessendorf @Jump-Trajectory @Acerola-FFT \
 This function defines the amplitude of the wave at a given point in space at a given time depending on it's frequency.
-The frequency is generated via the combination of 2 gaussian random numbers and a energy spectrum in order to simulate real world ocean variance and energies.
+The frequency is generated via the combination of 2 Gaussian random numbers and a energy spectrum in order to simulate real world ocean variance and energies.
 Note that the time dependant component of the exponent is pushed into this amplitude, in order to simplify the summation.
   $ hat(h)_0(arrow(k)) = 1 / sqrt(2) (xi_r + i xi_i) sqrt( S_"TMA" (arrow(k))) $
   $ hat(h)(arrow(k), t) = hat(h)_0(arrow(k)) e^(i phi(k)t) + h_0 (-k) e^(-i phi(k) t) $

 === Box-Muller Transform
 Citations: @Gaussian \
-The ocean exhibits gaussian variance in the possible waves.
-Due to this the frequency spectrum function is varied by gaussian random numbers with mean 0 and standard deviation 1, which we generate using the box-muller transform converting from uniform variates from 0..1. @JTessendorf.
+The ocean exhibits Gaussian variance in the possible waves.
+Due to this the frequency spectrum function is varied by Gaussian random numbers with mean 0 and standard deviation 1, which we generate using the box-muller transform converting from uniform variates from 0..1. @JTessendorf.
 Derivation is from polar coordinates, by treating x and y as cartesian coordinates, more details at @Gaussian
 $ xi_r, xi_i ~ N(0, 1) $
 $ xi_r = sqrt(-2.0 ln (u_1)) cos (2 pi u_2) $
 $ xi_i = sqrt(-2.0 ln (u_1)) sin (2 pi u_2) $